awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-applicationsettings-campaignhook.md

 ## Properties<a name="aws-properties-pinpoint-applicationsettings-campaignhook-properties"></a>

 `LambdaFunctionName`  <a name="cfn-pinpoint-applicationsettings-campaignhook-lambdafunctionname"></a>
-The name or Amazon Resource Name \(ARN\) of the AWS Lambda function that Amazon Pinpoint invokes to send messages for campaigns in the application\.
+The name or Amazon Resource Name \(ARN\) of the AWS Lambda function that Amazon Pinpoint invokes to send messages for a campaign\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)